Managed funds live on Sharesight

 Naturally, all managed fund data will flow through to Xero in line with our beautifully seamless Xero integration.

-If you’ve taken the time to manually enter and maintain managed fund positions in Sharesight, don’t worry, we’ve also built a tool that allows to convert these positions over to a real “live” fund.
+If you’ve taken the time to manually enter and maintain managed fund positions in Sharesight, don’t worry, we’ve also built a tool that allows you to convert custom holdings to listed managed funds.
 Go into your manual holding, and down on the bottom of the right hand column within the Settings section click the link for “Move a listed holding” (screenshot below)

 Capital gains (Discounted) – Discounted Capital Gain distribution.
 This is grossed up and included with your capital gains on the CGT report